kenballus/smtp-garden/README.md

   - Future: docker volume-ized Maildir files for each container, for easy diff'ing and parsing.

 ## TODO (as of 3/2/2025)
+- Add folder of email test payloads (for validating server behavior, not for fuzzing)
 - Update eligible images to volumize Maildir (or other file repository) tree
 - Script to automatically update all image configurations when new servers are added or other routing rules change
 - See [issues](https://github.com/kenballus/smtp-garden/issues) tab for new candidate servers.